raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 }
 ```

 The recognizer's set of final, or `accepting` states is required.
 It is encoded as a list of strings representing the names of the final states.
+If the recognizer is in any of the `accepting` (or "final") states when the end of the sentence is reached (or equivalently, when there are no more symbols to consume), the recognizer accepts or "recognizes" the sentence.

 ```json
 {